 The Delta Police Department Intake Exam assesses practical skill sets that police officers use on a regular basis while performing their duties.
 The ETHOS exam has a three-hour time limit, and most applicants use the allotted time to complete the exam.
-A score of 60% (60/100) is required to pass.
+Although a score of 60% (60/100) is required as a pass, candidates who score at least the average of the exam (typically 70%) will be viewed as more competitive.
 Applicants who fail to pass the ETHOS exam must wait 6 months to request a second opportunity to write the exam.
 Each request will be considered on an individual basis.
 The modules assess the following four areas:

 - Memory and observation skills (20 marks)

 - Reading, comprehension and critical thinking skills (25 marks)